-In May 2014, the FASB issued ASU 2014-09 - Revenue from Contracts with Customers, which provides a single, comprehensive revenue recognition model for all contracts with customers.
+In May 2014, the FASB issued Standards Update No. 2014-09: Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09"), which provides a single, comprehensive revenue recognition model for all contracts with customers.
 The core principal of this ASU is that an entity should recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-This ASU also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
+ASU 2014-09 also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
 In July 2015, the FASB finalized a one year delay in the effective date of this standard, which will now be effective January 1, 2018; however, early adoption is permitted any time after the original effective date, January 1, 2017.
 Companies can transition to the new standard under the full retrospective method or the modified retrospective method.
-The Company is currently evaluating the impact this ASU will have on its consolidated financial statements.
+The Company is currently evaluating the impact this standard will have on its consolidated financial statements.